On the global existence for the modified Camassa-Holm equation via the inverse scattering method: The existence of global solutions

 is holomorphic in $\mathbb{C}$ and vanish at $z\to\infty$.
 Then, by Liouville's theorem, it vanishes identically, which leads to the result $ \Psi_y=A\Psi$.
 Similarly, is a meromorphic function, with possible singularities at $z=\pm i$.
 From the decomposition

 we obtain that $ \Psi_t=B\Psi$.
-Under evaluating the compatibility equation $A_t+AB-B_y-BA=0$ at the singular points for $A$ and $B$, we get algebraic and differential equations among the coefficients of $A$ and $B$, which can be reduced to the mCH equation in the $(y,t)$ variables. \end{proof}
+Using the compatibility condition for the function $\Psi$ results in the compatibility equation: $A_t + AB - B_y - BA = 0$.
+Considering this compatibility equation at the singular points of both $A$ and $B$, we can derive the algebraic and differential relationships among the coefficients of $A$ and $B$.
+These relationships can be further reduced to the equation \eqref{mchy}.
+Moreover, when we combine the compatibility equation with the expression for the change of variables as presented in equation \eqref{recons x}, it leads to the mCH equation \eqref{mch}.
+This completes the proof of Proposition \ref{pro lax}. \end{proof}